My First React Application

 - From the root directory of this project execute

-npm start ./client
+npm start ./client.

 - Navigate to

-to view the the ReactJS application.
+localhost:3000 to view the the ReactJS application.

 Part 3 - Creating Customers components

-Part 3.1 - Creating components
+Part 3.1 - Creating components directory

 - Create a

-directory by executing the command below
+components directory by executing the command below

 - The purpose of this directory is to containerize all components to be created